Using minimalism to intentionally design your business so you don't burn out

 Alana Jade

-This article was written by Alana Jade – Australian Squarespace web designer and founder of Alana Jade Studio, specialising in creating kind and calm one-week Squarespace websites and branding solutions that are good for people and considerate of our planet.
+This article was written by Alana Jade – Australian Squarespace web designer and founder of Alana Jade Studio.
+We specialise in creating calm and ethical Squarespace websites, branding and SEO services for wellness practitioners, nonprofits and creatives.
+Prioritising kind design and marketing that is gentle on your nervous system, good for people and considerate of our planet.

 https://alanajadestudio.com